Euclideon/vaultclient/docs/UserGuide.md

 The transparency (opacity) slider adjusts the transparency (opacity) of the map tiles so they don't obscure the visibility of objects in the scene.

 The `Set to Camera Height` button can be used to set the height of the map tiles to the camera's current height.
-This can be used to place map tiles outside the default range of the slider of +/-1000m.?
+This can be used to place map tiles outside the default range of the slider of +/-1000m.
+The map height can also be entered manually by holding `ctrl` and left-clicking on the slider.

 #### Visualization